deleonio/poc-flexible-web-application-architecture/README.md

 ### E2E-Test

-Execute alle unit tests with `yarn e2e`.
+Execute all e2e tests with `yarn e2e`.
 Note that the application can be reached under http://localhost:8080 (e.g. `yarn serve preact`).

 ## Open topics